maximtop/webextensions/proposals/declarative-cosmetic.md

 ### Cosmetic rules in content blockers

-Cosmetic rules can be divided into three groups: Hiding Rules, CSS Rules, and Scriptlets.
+Cosmetic rules can be divided into three groups: element hiding rules, CSS rules, and scriptlets.

-Hiding rules can be used to hide various elements on web pages, such as advertisements, pop-ups, banners, and other unwanted content.
+- Element hiding rules can be used to hide various elements on web pages, such as advertisements, pop-ups, banners, and other unwanted content.
 By defining the CSS selectors of these elements, users can hide them from view for a more pleasant browsing experience.

-CSS rules can be used to add different styles to DOM elements.
+- CSS rules can be used to add different styles to DOM elements.

-Scriptlets can be used to modify JS behavior, abort retrieval of some props, speed up timers, abort inline scripts, remove DOM element attributes or classes, etc.
+- Scriptlets can be used to modify JS behavior, abort retrieval of some props, speed up timers, abort inline scripts, remove DOM element attributes or classes, etc.

 ### How cosmetic rules are applied in MV2 and MV3?